aasomol/exploring_simultaneity/README.md

 This file contains all the necessary explanations to run our experiments.
 In "experiments" file, there are located all the problems and plans of our analysis.
 # Setup

 We first need to install pddlgym.
-For this, just go inside pddlgym folder (the first one) and run:
+For this, unzip pddlgym and run inside pddlgym folder:

 pip install -e .